UK Gender Pay Gap Reporting

 We also believe that diversity is an essential ingredient in a workplace culture that supports innovation and high performance.

 In 2017, the Government made it mandatory for all large organisations to report their gender pay gap.
-The gender pay gap is the difference in average hourly rate of pay between our male and female employees across the whole organisation.
+The gender pay gap is the difference in the average hourly rate of pay between our male and female employees across the whole organisation.

 We support the UK Government’s drive for companies to be more transparent on gender pay issues and confirm that the data reported is accurate and in line with The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.

-Precision castings and superalloy production has traditionally been a male dominated industry however we remain fully committed to improving the gender diversity of our business.
+Precision castings and superalloy production has traditionally been a male-dominated industry; however, we remain fully committed to improving the gender diversity of our business.
 We recognise that our pay gap will fluctuate over time as we seek to increase the number of women working at all levels of the organisation.

-Click here to view Doncasters’ 2023 UK Gender Pay Gap Report
+Click here to view Doncasters’ 2024 UK Gender Pay Gap Report

-Mike Quinn Ben Hooper
+Mike Quinn Claire Davies

 CEO Chief People Officer